Health benefits of drinking tea

 Here are some of the key health benefits that scientists reckon tea drinking can have on the body:

-• Tea reduces the risk of heart disease — Tea can potentially improve the blood flow around the body, by widening key arteries and reducing the risk of clots.
-Tea also contains antioxidants calledflavonoids, which may slow down the onset and risk of heart disease.
+- Tea reduces the risk of heart disease — Tea can potentially improve the blood flow around the body, by widening key arteries and reducing the risk of clots.
+Tea also contains antioxidants called ‘flavonoids’, which may slow down the onset and risk of heart disease.

-• Tea hydrates the body — Although water is the prime fluid for rehydrating the body after exercise or a long day in the office, some scientists believe that drinking tea could be equally useful.
+- Tea hydrates the body — Although water is the prime fluid for rehydrating the body after exercise or a long day in the office, some scientists believe that drinking tea could be equally useful.
 Although high in caffeine, tea is still great for hydration as it provides a rich and flavoursome source of water.

-• Tea prevents tooth decay — Believe it or not, a regular supply of tea can really strengthen your teeth and lower the risk of tooth decay.
+- Tea prevents tooth decay — Believe it or not, a regular supply of tea can really strengthen your teeth and lower the risk of tooth decay.
 Tea is a great source of fluoride, which can bolster tooth enamel.
 The antioxidants contained within a cuppa have also been known to fight against bacteria and gum disease.
 So get slurping!

-• Slimming through tea drinking? — Some scientific studies have suggested that regular tea drinking can help to keep body fat down by speeding up the burning of calories.
-If nothing else, it’s less fattening than sipping on a soft drink.
+help to keep body fat down by speeding up the burning of calories.
+If

-• Boosting memory power with tea — Many scientists believe that certain types of tea, such as green tea, can strengthen memory cells in the brain, and offer protection from the development of dementia and even Alzheimer’s disease.
+- Boosting memory power with tea — Many scientists believe that certain types of tea, such as green tea, can strengthen memory cells in the brain, and offer protection from the development of dementia and even Alzheimer’s disease.
 No wonder old people drink so much tea!

-• Beating cancer through the power of tea — Some high-profile studies have recently suggested that tea drinking could seriously help your chances of avoiding cancer.
+- Beating cancer through the power of tea — Some high-profile studies have recently suggested that tea drinking could seriously help your chances of avoiding cancer.
 Although research is still developing in this area, reports indicate that prostate, mouth and breast cancer cases are much lower amongst those who regularly drink five or more cups of tea a day.

-• Types of healthy tea
+- Types of healthy tea

 With so many potential health benefits, there’s never been a better time to put the kettle on.
 But which form of tea is the most beneficial to you?
 Is that large cup of creamy, sugary black tea really going to help your body feel better?
 Let’s find out…